-Using no-boil lasagna noodles, this creamy Million Dollar Lasagna is such a breeze to make!
-With a combo of ground beef and Italian sausage plus herbs, in a perfectly seasoned tomato sauce with layers of creamy cheese in between, your tastebuds are in for a treat.
+With a combo of ground beef and Italian sausage plus herbs, in a perfectly seasoned tomato sauce with layers of creamy cheese in between, your tastebuds are in for a treat with this easy and creamy Million Dollar Lasagna.
 No wonder this is my family’s favorite pasta dish!

 I can say with much confidence that this is my family’s favorite pasta dish!
 After all, last Christmas when I asked them what they wanted as part of our Christmas Eve dinner, they all in unison said they wanted the creamy pasta bake that I always make for them and especially when we have company!